ZacBramble1/weekly-workshops-camelCaseStyle/week04/README.md

 Briefly summarise the work you've done this week here.

-# Today's Agenda
+# Today's Agenda (16/03)
-- Module Quiz
+- Module Quiz, If you finish the quiz, you can chill or do the workshop
 - Crash course in DOM
 - DOM manipulation using JS
 - How to include JS in your code